 As the weather gets warmer, many of you will be hitting the road for some summer fun and taking your dogs along with you for the ride.
-Before you pull your car out of the driveway, read these helpful suggestions from award-winning traffic safety educator, Reed Berry.
+Before you pull your car out of the driveway, read these helpful suggestions from award-winning traffic safety educator Reed Berry about how to keep your dog safe in the car.
 They’ll help to keep your furry family member safe and content while on the road.

 Back Seat Driver

 Dogs tend to want to explore and will move around the car unless they are restrained with a safety harness.
 Just like children, dogs should sit in the back seat.
 This lowers their risk of being impacted by the front seat airbags in the event of an accident (airbags deploy at 200 mph – a force that could cause serious injury to a pet or child).

 Select a harness size that fits your dog comfortably and securely, and that attaches to the vehicle’s seatbelt.
 No matter how cute it may look, never use a child’s safety seat for your dog.